Business Immigration

 • To stay compliant, HR should guide employees through visa selection, insurance coverage, and proof of financial means before relocating to France.

 As a company HR looking to support remote workers relocating to France, understanding the current visa landscape is crucial.
-France doesn’t yet offer a dedicated digital nomad visa, but there are tailored visa options available for remote workers and freelancers who want to live legally and work remotely in France.
+France still does not offer a dedicated digital nomad visa as of early 2026, but there are tailored visa options available for remote workers and freelancers who want to live legally and work remotely in France.

 No Official Digital Nomad Visa Yet

-France currently does not have a specific visa for digital nomads.
-Remote workers often consider the Visitor Visa (Visa de Long Séjour Visiteur) for stays longer than 90 days.
-However, since June 2025, France has officially prohibited remote work on a visitor visa, even if working for foreign clients or employers outside France.
-Remote work while on a visitor visa is no longer allowed by French tax authorities.
+France currently does not have a specific visa labeled for digital nomads.
+Remote workers often previously considered the Long-Stay Visitor Visa (Visa de Long Séjour Visiteur or VLS-TS Visiteur) for stays longer than 90 days.
+However, since June 2025, France has officially prohibited any form of remote work on a visitor visa—even if working for foreign clients or employers outside France.
+This restriction, enforced by French authorities (including tax and immigration bodies), remains in effect in 2026.
+Holders risk renewal denials, appeals, or departure requirements if remote work is detected.

 Legal Visa Alternatives for Remote Work

-HR should advise remote employees on these visa pathways to ensure compliance with French immigration laws:
+HR should advise remote employees on these compliant visa pathways to ensure adherence to French immigration laws:

-• Entrepreneur Visa: For remote workers starting a business in France, allowing legal residence and business activities.
+• Suitable for remote workers planning to start or engage in a business in France, allowing legal residence and business activities (including those with remote elements).

 Key Employer Considerations for Remote Work Visas

-• Remote workers must hold valid work authorization and residence permits to comply with French labor and immigration regulations.
+• Remote workers must hold valid work authorization and residence permits to comply with French labor, immigration, and tax regulations.

 Supporting Remote Employees in France